 Send them this article and explain that Steve gave you direct marching orders to make a meal for a friend or loved one.
 Together, you can complete this mission.
 You can even have a little wine if it suits you.
 And make a toast.
 OPA!

 I suggest making the Avocado Hummus referenced earlier.
 It’s seriously just cutting up three ingredients, adding lemon juice and olive oil and mixing them in a bowl.
 Serve them with whole-grain pita chips or sliced veggies.

-If all of this is overwhelming, or you need help on making better food choices, you are not alone!
+If all of this is overwhelming, or you need help with making better food choices, you are not alone!

 Like I said earlier, we have a community of people who are busy and looking to live better, and a whole team dedicated to helping those people!